marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 This guide describes how to develop and contribute pull requests to this connector.
 The focus is currently on how to develop and test the connector.
 There are two methods available - automated and manual.
 Both methods are performed via a Docker stack.
-The automated tests stack creates MarkLogic, Sonar, and Postgres instance for the automated tests.
+The automated tests stack creates a MarkLogic instance for the automated tests.
 The manual tests use Confluent Platform in a different Docker stack to allow testing the connector via Confluent Control Center with a MarkLogic instance in the same stack.